KarimEbrahemAbdelaziz/SwiftyMenu/README.md

 ## TODO 💪🏻

+- [ ] Automate release new version to Cocoapods from Travis CI.
+- [ ] Add CHANGELOG file for the project.
 - [ ] Allow custom header and options cells.
 - [ ] Allow different interactions to dismiss SwiftyMenu.
 - [ ] Allow to customize the default seperator.
+- [x] Support multi selection in SwiftMenu 🔥.
 - [x] Support multi SwiftyMenu in one screen.
 - [x] Support stack view and add example.
 - [x] Add different customization to colors for default cells.